Federation of German Scientists: History

-Since its founding 1959 by Carl Friedrich von Weizsäcker, Otto Hahn, Max Born and further prominent nuclear scientists, known as Göttinger 18, who had previously publicly declared their position against the nuclear armament of the German Bundeswehr, the Federation has been committed to the ideal of responsible Wissenschaft.
+Since its founding 1959 by Carl Friedrich von Weizsäcker, Otto Hahn, Max Born and further prominent nuclear scientists, known as Göttinger 18, who had previously publicly declared their position against the nuclear armament of the West German Bundeswehr, the Federation has been committed to the ideal of responsible Wissenschaft.
 The founders were almost identical to the "Göttinger 18" (compare the historical Göttingen Seven).
 Both the "Göttingen Manifesto" and the formation of the VDW were an expression of the new sense of responsibility felt by Otto Hahn and some scientists after the dropping of atomic bombs on Hiroshima and Nagasaki.
 The VDW tried to mirror the American Federation of Atomic Scientists.
-VDW has been identified as Western Germany's Pugwash group.
+VDW has been identified as West Germany's Pugwash group.

 Members of VDW feel committed to taking into consideration the possible military, political and economical implications and possibilities of atomic misuse when carrying out their scientific research and teaching.
 The Federation of German Scientists comprises around 400 scholars of different fields.
 The Federation of German Scientists addresses both interested members of the public and decision-makers on all levels of politics and society with its work.
 The politician Egon Bahr was a longstanding member.
 Georg Picht presented a radio series about the Limits of growth on behalf of the VDW in the 1970s.
 In 2005/2006, the VDW was the patron and main contributor to the Potsdam Manifesto‚ 'We have to learn to think in a new way’ and the Potsdam Denkschrift under co-authorship of Hans Peter Duerr and Daniel Dahm, together with Rudolf zur Lippe.
 Since 2022 Ulrike Beisiegel and Götz Neuneck are co-chairs of the VDW.

 VDW was closely connected with the German Friedensbewegung (peace movement) in the 1980s.
 After 1999 VDW tried to regain public interest with the establishment of the Whistleblower Prize, awarded together with the German branch of the International Association of Lawyers Against Nuclear Arms (IALANA).